muesli/beehive/README.md

 Now we will have to create a new Chain, which will wire up the two Bees we just created.
 First we pick the Bee & Event we want to react on, then we pick the Bee we want to execute an Action with.
-The RSS event gives us a whole set of parameters we can work with: the feed item's title, its links and description among others.
-You can manipulate and combine these values with a full templating language at your disposal.
+The RSS-Bee's event gives us a whole set of parameters we can work with: the feed item's title, its links and description among others.
+You can manipulate and combine these parameters with a full templating language at your disposal.
 For example we can set the email's content to something like:

 ```